sungsujaing/NeuralStyleTransfer_custom/README.md

 # NeuralStyleTransfer_custom

 Thie repository presents:
-* a VGG16-based custom **neural style transformation** (NST)
+* a VGG16-based custom **neural style transformation** (***one-style*** and ***two-style***)
-* simple implementation of NST (TF_Hub)
+* simple and fast implementation of neural style transformation (TF_Hub)

 using *TensorFlow* and *OpenCV*.

-For custom transformation, pre-trained VGG16 were used to extract styles and contents of an arbitrary image.
-For simple implementation using TF_Hub, a pretrained NST model was obtained from [TensorFlow Hub](https://tfhub.dev/google/magenta/arbitrary-image-stylization-v1-256/2).
+For custom transformation, a pre-trained VGG16 model were used to extract styles and contents of an arbitrary image.
+For simple implementation, a pre-trained neural style transfer model was obtained from [TF Hub](https://tfhub.dev/google/magenta/arbitrary-image-stylization-v1-256/2).

 Style art images were obtained from Google for demonstration purposes.